photo of a brown and white colored corgi walking next to a brown terrier on a dirt path

 Step 3 - Be Open

 Children may walk through the traditional stages of grief just like adults when they are dealing with pet loss trauma.
 It’s important to let children know these big emotions are normal and allowed.
 Kids may see us grieving and hold their grief inside, not wanting to make us sadder.
 Make sure they have space to grieve.
 Kids grieve on their own timeline and in their own unique ways, just like grownups.
 Be there to offer hugs, encouraging words and comfort as they navigate the loss whether days or months after.
 The saying is “It takes a village” to raise kids.
 Don’t be afraid to seek out support from family, friends or professionals depending on what your child needs.
 If you know a family who lost a beloved pet, arrange a playdate and have the other family’s kids share with your children what it was like.
 Sharing our stories helps not only the hearer, but the sharer too!
 Best-selling author Sissy Goff has spent 30 years counseling children and adolescents and co-hosts a fabulous podcast called “Raising Boys and Girls” that is my go-to as a parent.
-She shares tips for helping grieving kiddos in this podcast that is sure to offer additional insight.
+She shares tips for helping grieving kiddos in her podcast that is sure to offer additional insight.
 One of her tips is to occasionally ask your child on a scale of 1-10 how sad they are about the loss of their pet.
 The number should naturally go down over time.
 If not, reach out to a counselor for additional support.

 Pet loss can affect kids in different ways at different times.
 Give them the time and space to grieve in their own ways.
 Losing our beloved Snickers was harder for my son as he got older and understood the loss in a deeper way than when it initially happened.